Research

 Research funded by Alzheimer's Society showed that changes in the brain associated with dementia may begin up to fifteen years before symptoms begin.

-If we can detect people who will go on to develop dementia and enter them into trials testing new treatments at the very earliest stages, treatments might be more effective.
+If we can detect people who will go on to develop dementia and enter them into trials testing new treatments at the very earliest stages of their dementia, treatments might be more effective.

 In fact, recent trials testing drugs in people with early Alzheimer’s disease are having positive results.